Browse A-Z

 Taking Hormones

-Talk to your health care provider if your menopause symptoms are very bad.
+Talk to your health care provider if your menopause symptoms are bad.
 You and your provider can weigh the risk and benefits of hormone replacement therapy (HRT) to see if this option would be right for you.

 If your provider has prescribed HRT for menopause symptoms, take these medicines as directed.
 Ask your provider what you should do if you miss a dose.